 1. Go on a hike

-Dude, if you’re headed to Banff and not packing hiking shoes, you’re doing it wrong- exploring the Rocky Mountains in and around Banff is undoubtedly one of the best things to do in Canada.
+Dude, if you’re headed to Banff and not packing hiking shoes, you’re doing it wrong—exploring the Rocky Mountains in and around Banff is undoubtedly one of the best things to do in Canada.

 While there’s too many spectacular ones to list, here are a few to consider for every level of hiker:

-- Moraine Lake Shoreline Trail: Walk 3.2 miles around Moraine Lake’s famously Gatorade blue waters- you can actually see the glaciers feeding into the lake along the trail!
+- Moraine Lake Shoreline Trail: Walk 3.2 miles around Moraine Lake’s famously Gatorade blue waters—you can actually see the glaciers feeding into the lake along the trail!

 - Johnston Canyon Lower Falls: The Johnston Canyon Trail is a choose-your-own-adventure kind of hike, with route options ranging from easy to challenging.
-If you choose to hike to the trail’s Lower Falls, you’ll follow this 1.4-mile trail that alternates between cutting through a lush evergreen forest to along metal bridges bolted into a rocky canyon wall, hovering over a rushing river.
+If you choose the easy trail to the Lower Falls, you’ll follow a 1.4-mile pathway, which alternates between cutting through a lush evergreen forest and along metal bridges bolted into a rocky canyon wall, hovering over a rushing river.
+At the end of the trail, you’ll get to see a gorgeous waterfall—and if you’re in the mood to get wet, you can enter into a small cave for an up-close-and-personal experience with the falls!

-- Lake Agnes Trail: One of my favorite experiences in Banff was hiking this 4.6-mile trail that departs from the banks of Lake Louise.
+- Lake Agnes Tea House Hike: One of my favorite experiences in Banff was hiking this 4.6-mile trail that departs from the banks of Lake Louise.
 As you follow switchbacks up the mountain, you’ll catch glimpses of the lake’s famed milky blue waters below.
 At the top of your journey, you’ll reach a stunning lake (of course, you do- it’s Banff!) and a log cabin teahouse that’s been serving up steaming mugs of tea to visitors since 1905.

 - Cascade Amphitheater: This 8 mile hike zigzags through a lush forest and spits you out into an amphitheater formed by jagged limestone cliffs soaring overhead.
 Great trail for seeing wildflowers AND mountain goat friends!